gunnmgirl/bear-clone/README.md

 Bear is perfect for everything from quick notes to in-depth essays.
 Full in-line image support brings your writing to life.
 This app uses Redux for state management and local storage to save data.
+For UI related animation it uses react-spring which is a spring-physics based animation library.

 Visit [bear-clone](http://bear-clone.surge.sh/)